Abdallah-Afifi/Password-Manager/README.md

 Add two-factor authentication to the program as a second layer of security.
 Like Google's safe device or Google Authenticator.

+You can use AES with adjusting the Key length and complexity to ensure effiecinecy, security, and performance.

 # Timeline

 By the end of Monday 10/4: